-Micronesia faces challenges from climate change, shifts in political and economic balance in the western Pacific, and from impacts of migration and development.
+Guam and Micronesia faces challenges from climate change, shifts in political and economic balance in the western Pacific, and from impacts of migration and development.
 A cadre of environmentally and culturally competent leaders is critically needed for this next generation.
 The University of Guam is committed to fulfilling that need through our educational programs, including graduate studies.
+The next step beyond UOG might be a PhD program that is part of our coordinated network of affiliated universities and research institutions.
+Even so, the pathways ultimately lead back home to Guam and the region.